One of the most popular topics on the Frosty Garden blog is the subject of growing outdoor tomatoes in the far north.

-We also grow a fair number of peppers outdoors in our cold climate, so it’s time for some of our top tips for growing peppers in the subarctic!
+We also grow a fair number of peppers outdoors in our cold climate, so it’s time for some of our top tips for growing peppers in a relatively cool climate!

 We’ve found great success with growing outdoor peppers in the interior of Alaska.
 They often do better most years than our tomatoes.
 While we don’t have bushy six foot tall pepper plants, we always get a decent harvest of peppers.

 Stick With Basic, Early Varieties

 Unlike with tomatoes, there are very few varieties that have been bred for cold climate growing.
 With peppers, there are just some types that do better than others in cold climates.

-It’s important to keep in mind that with peppers, the estimated day to maturity is an edible, but green pepper.
-The green pepper may not be what you have in mind for a “ripe” pepper.
+With peppers, the estimated day to maturity is an edible, but green pepper.
+That green pepper may not be what you have in mind for a “ripe” pepper.

 For pure outdoor growing, our experience has shown that some of the most basic pepper varieties do the best here in Alaska.
 You’ll notice that most of them are considered “ripe” when they are still green.
 Examples of these include:

-- Banana wax peppers
+- Banana wax peppers (hot & mild)

 - Thai peppers

-We’ve had great success with early varieties of jalapenos.
+We’ve had great success with outdoor grown early varieties of jalapenos.
 These are usually our most prolific plants, sometimes providing a dozen or more peppers from each plant.
 These can even continue to put on peppers if you harvest them mid-summer.

 With peppers that require some maturity to be right, it can often take some finessing to get them to full maturity.
 We will discuss some of the techniques we use further in this post.
 These techniques allow us to grow any kind of pepper to full maturity.